Trading Desk

 Stop-Limit Order

 Mechanics: A two-price order that triggers a limit order (not market) when the stop price is reached.
 This gives you price protection after the trigger, at the cost of execution certainty.
+Characteristics:- Stop Price — The trigger level that activates the order

 - Limit Price — The worst acceptable fill price after trigger